What do Situational Judgement Tests assess?

 Overview of the Situational Judgement Test (SJT)

-Our Retail Customer Service SJT presents candidates with 20 distinct situations that client-facing staff in retail may find familiar across a variety of organisations.
+Our Customer Service SJT presents candidates with 20 distinct situations that client-facing staff in retail may find familiar across a variety of organisations.
 For each situation, 4 possible responses are given, each presenting a feasible response someone in a role may take.
 Candidates are asked to review these responses and select 1 response they consider to be ‘most appropriate’ and another they think would be the ‘least appropriate’.
-As with all our SJTs, the Retail Customer Service SJT is untimed but typically takes up to 15 minutes to complete.
+As with all our SJTs, the Customer Service SJT is untimed but typically takes up to 15 minutes to complete.

 Our SJT measures 5 competencies / behaviours: